ccarvalho-eng/ccarvalho-eng/README.md

 1. **Workstation**
     1. I like to code from anywhere.
     2. No need for a fancy office.
-    3. Preferably from cozy and quite places.
+    3. Preferably from cozy and quiet places.
 2. **Meetings**
     1. They should end with actionable items and takeaways.
 3. **Problem solving**